thomasdarimont/keycloak-project-example/keycloak/misc/wildfly-jmx-config.md

 # Java Mission Control (JMC)

-## Add jboss-cli-client.jar bundle to JMC
+## Add jboss-client.jar bundle to JMC

-Currently JMC cannot be used with the plain `jboss-client.jar` since it is lacking some osgi bundle metadata.
+Currently, JMC cannot be used with the plain `jboss-client.jar` since it is lacking some osgi bundle metadata.

 As a workaround we create a patched `jboss-client.jar` with the missing osgi bundle metadata.